Neats29/neats29.github.io/source/coaching/index.md

 - **One-off Experience**: for those looking to experience this flavour of inner work.
 It's an opportunity to connect with your internal parts and work with difficult emotions, or even deepen into pleasurable ones.
 The purpose is to get a taste for the session and see if you'd like to continue working together.

-You may [book an intro call](https://cal.com/neats/intro) where we will discuss working together and book your first call.
-Alternatively, you may [DM me on twitter](https://twitter.com/neats29) with any questions or to request a booking link if you'd like to book a one-off session without an intro call.
+You may [book a free intro call](https://cal.com/neats/intro) where we will discuss working together and book your first call.
+You may also [DM me on twitter](https://twitter.com/neats29) with any questions or to request a session.

 Sessions are done on a video call.